fairagro/knowledgebase/docs/tech-guides/core_metadata_specification.en.md

 ```

 #### 2.1.4 Point of Contact
-**Definition:** "The entity, e.g. a person or organization, that users of the Dataset can contact with questions."
+**Definition:** “The entity, e.g. a person or organization, that users of the Dataset can contact with questions.”
 (Definition taken from Dataverse)
-<br>**Cardinality:** 1-n
+**Cardinality:** 1-n
-<br>**Range:** Person/Organization
+**Range:** Person/Organization
-<br>**Comment:**  [Schema.org](http://schema.org) doesn’t offer a fitting property or type to express this role.
-The [https://schema.org/ContactPoint](https://schema.org/ContactPoint) type and its related [https://schema.org/contactPoint](https://schema.org/contactPoint) are meant to express a contact point for a person/organization, not to express a person/organization as a contact point, as it is defined in Dataverse.
-To still model this information, at least one person/organization related to a Dataset as an author or contributor, needs to be additionally typed by adding an [https://schema.org/additionalType](https://schema.org/additionalType) property with the value "Contact Point" to the person/organization metadata object.
+**Comment:**  [Schema.org](http://schema.org){:target="_blank"} doesn’t offer a fitting property or type to express this role.
+The [https://schema.org/ContactPoint](https://schema.org/ContactPoint){:target="_blank"} type and its related [https://schema.org/contactPoint](https://schema.org/contactPoint){:target="_blank"} are meant to express a contact point for a person/organization, not to express a person/organization as a contact point, as it is defined in Dataverse.
+To still model this information, at least one person/organization related to a Dataset as an author or contributor, needs to be additionally typed by adding an [https://schema.org/additionalType](https://schema.org/additionalType){:target="_blank"} property with the value “Contact Point” to the person/organization metadata object.

 **Representation:**
 ```